Cut | Color | Clarity | Carat Weight | Certification | Care | About Diamond Cutting | History | Q & A

 The Great Mogul

 The world's third largest gem-quality diamond was named after Shah Jehan who built the Taj Mahal.
 It was found in the mid-seventheenth centure in Hyderabad, India.
 It's whereabouts are not presently known, and it may no longer exist as a single large stone.
 It has been confused with several other famous diamonds, most importantly the Orloff, which has also been described as a faintly blue rose-cut stone.
-It is said that the stone was so badly cut that the lapidary, instead of being paid by the Shah, was forced to pay a heavy fine.
-When Tavernier so the Mogul, he described it as looking like an egg, and weighing 280 old carats.

 The Darya-i-Nur